DavidLee8two7/MongoDB_training/README.md

-# Building a app with node server I'm not sure of what yet. haha
+# Building a app with node server